MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/beam.rst

 Metamethods
 -----------

-The :literal:`beam` object provides the following metamethods:
+The :var:`beam` object provides the following metamethods:

 **__init**
 	 A *metamethod*	:literal:`()` returning :literal:`self` after having processed the attributes with the special protect-and-update mechanism, where the order of the updates is undefined.
-It also creates new particle on-the-fly if the :literal:`mass` and the :literal:`charge` are defined, and then select it.
+It also creates new particle on-the-fly if the :var:`mass` and the :var:`charge` are defined, and then select it.

 **__newindex**
-	 A *metamethod*	:literal:`(key, val)` called by the assignment operator :literal:`[key]=val` to create new attributes for the pairs (*key*, *value*) or to update the underlying physical quantity of the :literal:`beam` objects.
+	 A *metamethod*	:literal:`(key, val)` called by the assignment operator :expr:`[key]=val` to create new attributes for the pairs (*key*, *value*) or to update the underlying physical quantity of the :var:`beam` objects.

 The following attribute is stored with metamethods in the metatable, but has different purpose: